1dev-hridoy/TextCraft-AI/README.md

 - PHP 7.2.24 or higher
 - MySQL 5.5.5 or higher

+## WordPress Plugin Repository

+This plugin is designed to be submitted to the official WordPress Plugin Repository.
+All files are structured according to WordPress guidelines:

+- `readme.txt` - WordPress plugin repository readme file
+- `LICENSE` - GPL v2 license file
+- `assets/` - Contains plugin icons and screenshots

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.